How to Plan the Best Trip to the Coromandel Peninsula

 - Soak in hot pools at The Lost Spring or Hot Water Beach.

-For more details on each experience, head to the 10 Romantic Activities in the Coromandel for Couples.
+For more details on each experience, head to the 10 Most Romantic Things to Do in the Coromandel for Couples.

 From quaint B&Bs to glamping tents, the Coromandel presents some memorable stays for couples.
 Whatever your budget, there are accommodations to suit, so take a look a the 10 Best Romantic Accommodations in the Coromandel and choose the right fit.